-0.1.10 Out of Scope Concepts that refer to dose form (e.g. solution) or route of administration (e.g. topical) Existing instances will be inactivated as nonconformant to editorial policy.
-Requests for new instances will be rejected Concepts that refer to role or a specific context (e.g. dietary, medicinal, non-pharmaceutical, substance of abuse) Existing instances will be inactivated as nonconformant to editorial policy.
-Requests for new instances will be rejected Concepts that refer to a release state (e.g. immediate release, extended release) Existing instances will be inactivated as nonconformant to editorial policy.
-Requests for new instances will be rejected Concepts that refer to a brand or trade name Existing instances will be inactivated as nonconformant to editorial policy.
-Requests for new instances will be rejected Concepts that state "total" due to the inability to differentiate the definition between the "base" substance and "total" substance (e.g. "cholesterol" versus "total cholesterol") as well as the inability to create an appropriate relationship between the "base" and "total" concepts Existing instances will be inactivated as nonconformant to editorial policy.
-Requests for new instances will be rejected Substances of the pattern X molecule of Y organism (substance) which reference an organism that is not of interest to human medicine are considered out of scope of SNOMED CT.
-Example: Ribonucleic acid of Porcine reproductive and respiratory syndrome virus (substance) • Existing instances will be inactivated as nonconformant to editorial policy.
-Requests for new instances will be rejected Substances used in homeopathic products Existing instances will be retained for now; however requests for new instances will be rejected Substances used in traditional medicine products Existing instances will be retained for now; however requests for new instances will be rejected
+Out of Scope 1 Concepts that refer to dose form (e.g. solution) or route of administration (e.g. topical) Existing instances will be inactivated as nonconformant to editorial policy.
+Requests for new instances will be rejected 2 Concepts that refer to role or a specific context (e.g. dietary, medicinal, non-pharmaceutical, substance of abuse) Existing instances will be inactivated as nonconformant to editorial policy.
+Requests for new instances will be rejected 3 Concepts that refer to a release state (e.g. immediate release, extended release) Existing instances will be inactivated as nonconformant to editorial policy.
+Requests for new instances will be rejected 4 Concepts that refer to a brand or trade name Existing instances will be inactivated as nonconformant to editorial policy.
+Requests for new instances will be rejected 5 Concepts that state "total" due to the inability to differentiate the definition between the "base" substance and "total" substance (e.g. "cholesterol" versus "total cholesterol") as well as the inability to create an appropriate relationship betwee the "base" and "total" concepts Existing instances will be inactivated as nonconformant to editorial policy.
+Requests for new instances will be rejected 6 Substances of the pattern X molecule of Y organism (substance) which reference an organism that is not of interest to human medicine are considered out of scope of SNOMED CT.
+Example: Ribonucleic acid of Porcine reproductive and respiratory syndrome virus (substance) Existing instances will be inactivated as nonconformant to editorial policy.
+Requests for new instances will be rejected 7 Substances used in homeopathic products Existing instances will be retained for now; however requests for new instances will be rejected 8 Substances used in traditional medicine products Existing instances will be retained for now; however requests for new instances will be rejected.

 Out of Scope 9 Existing instances have been inactivated.
 Changes to SNOMED CT concept model to permit the use of concepts within the products hierarchy (e.g. vaccine products) as well as use of General Concept Inclusion functionality to model disorder and findings concepts means that these combined substances concepts will no longer be required.
 Requests for new instances will be rejected.
+10 Concepts representing genetic engineering process variations such as Somatropin (epr), Somatropin (rbe), or Somatropin (rmc) are out of scope as SNOMED CT does not generally differentiate substances based on production process.
+Existing instances will be inactivated.
+Requests for new instances will be rejected.